LinUxTo5re/SalesAndGuestManagementMLdotnet/README.md

 - Predict future guests using advanced tech - historical data fuels projections for upcoming days.
 - Tap into past actual and projected guests for accurate guest forecasts, a powerful business tool.
 - The same logic can be applied for future sales projections using machine learning with the help of ML.NET.
+- In bonus, take a look of data visualization where we've used Line chart and bar graph.

 ## Projected Results
 **Projection - 1:** <br>